A person in a hat and a woman in a wheelchair are outdoors in a wooded area, smiling and engaging in a conversation.

 Two women sitting at a table enjoying coffee and food, one with short dark hair and glasses, the other with long dark hair, inside a bright cafe with large windows.

-OT provides concrete, practical solutions by focusing on client strengths and concerns along with skillful adjustment of the environment and daily activities to better support client needs.
-Mental health OTs use many of the tools of talk-based therapy with an action-oriented approach.
+OT provides concrete, practical solutions by focusing on your strengths and concerns and collaborating with you to shift your environments and daily activities to better support your needs.
+Mental health OTs use an action-oriented approach.
 The goal is to foster your growth and healing by engaging in activities that are meaningful to you.

 OT can help with: